ftrias/TeensyDebug/README.md

 [PC running GDB] <--(serial)--> [Teensy GDB stub]
 ```

 Since Teensduino comes with a GDB executable for ARM processors, there is no need to install it.

-To start, I recommend you configure Teensy for Dual Serial support.
-One serial will be used as before with the Serial Monitor.
-The second serial will be used by GDB.
-You can compile with Dual serial ports using the menu `Tools / USB Type`.
-Alternatively you can just use a physical serial port by passing it in, as `debug.begin(Serial1)`.
+Run the installer (see below) to create a new menu in Arduino that will enable GDB.

 Sample code and usage
 -------------------------------------------